manishmadugula/Notes/Code/spring.md

 ### Property Injection/ Field Injection
 - Easy to use, no constructors or setters required
 - No immutability — the same as for setter injection.
+- Avoid field injection in most cases
+- Works through reflection
+- Your classes cannot be instantiated (for example in unit tests) without reflection.
+You need the DI container to instantiate them, which makes your tests more like integration tests
+- Your real dependencies are hidden from the outside and are not reflected in your interface (either constructors or methods)
+- It is really easy to have like ten dependencies.
+If you were using constructor injection, you would have a constructor with ten arguments, which would signal that something is fishy.
+But you can add injected fields using field injection indefinitely.
+Having too many dependencies is a red flag that the class usually does more than one thing, and that it may violate the Single Responsibility Principle.
 ```java
 @Autowired
 private Service1 service1;